Charcoal, the skin care ingredient on everyone's lips

 We looked long and hard to bring you the dirty truth about activated charcoal in skin care products and the truth is...the major risks of using it are nothing more than what you would expect.

 1. Staining - be careful if you have very light hair and/or skin - you'll need to rinse a LOT to get all the black stuff off.
-And, no matter what your complexion, for God's sake rinse the product out fully before using a nice white towel or hitting the sheets.
+And, no matter what your complexion, for heaven's sake rinse the product out fully before using a nice white towel or hitting the sheets.

-2. Abrasive - long term studies about the effects of charcoal on tooth enamel haven't been done, so see your dentist regularly to monitor any possible effect on your pearly whites
+2. Abrasive - long term studies about the effects of charcoal on tooth enamel haven't been done, so see your dentist regularly to monitor any possible effect on your pearly whites.

 3. If you have very dry or sensitive skin, charcoal masks may be too aggressive of a product for you because while activated charcoal is great at sucking out impurities, it can be too harsh for repeated use on delicate skin.
+The same can be true of our ever-popular Dead Sea mud mask, which contains minerals and enzymes that deep clean, too.
+Always do a spot test on the inside of your wrist before slathering any product on your face!

 4. Exercise caution when ingesting charcoal.
 It binds to toxins, but also to the beneficial substances in your gut; too much charcoal can lead to the kind of projectile vomiting usually reserved for poisoning victims and exorcisms.

 5. Activated charcoal powder is messy; we're dealing with very fine particles here, so be careful not to inhale too much of it when making your own charcoal masks and products!
+I once spilled a canister of activated charcoal on a white tablecloth and was still finding particles on the floor after mopping for weeks.